-- proof: a valid argument that establishes the truth of a statement - in math, CS, and other disciplines, informal proofs which are generally shorter, are generally used - more than one rule of inference are often used in a step - steps may be skipped - rules of inference used are not explicitly stated - easier to understand and to explain to people - but it is also easier to introduce errors - proofs have many practical applications - verification that computer programs are correct - establishing that operating systems are secure - enabling programs to make inferences in artificial intelligence - showing that system specifications are consistent
+- A proof is a valid argument that establishes the truth of a statement. - In math, CS, and other disciplines, informal proofs which are generally shorter, are generally used. - More than one rule of inference are often used in a step. - Steps may be skipped. - The rules of inference used are not explicitly stated. - Easier for to understand and to explain to people. - But it is also easier to introduce errors. - Proofs have many practical applications: - verification that computer programs are correct - establishing that operating systems are secure - enabling programs to make inferences in artificial intelligence - showing that system specifications are consistent